CAR T-Cell therapy in China

 Dr. Zhang Longji (MD, PhD)

-Profile: Dr. Zhang was professor at the University of Florida School of Medicine, used to be a senior professor of immunology at the Moffitt Cancer Center in Florida, the United Nations Nuclear Energy Commission (IAEA) AIDS cancer research expert consultant, and the US Food and Drug Administration (FDA) gene cell therapy expert consultant.
+Profile: Dr. Zhang was a professor at the University of Florida School of Medicine, used to be a senior professor of immunology at the Moffitt Cancer Center in Florida, the United Nations Nuclear Energy Commission (IAEA) AIDS cancer research expert consultant, and the US Food and Drug Administration (FDA) gene cell therapy expert consultant.

 Dr. Ye Zhenlong (MD, PhD)